Orgyia leucostigma sablensis

-Orgyia leucostigma sablensis is a subspecies of Orgyia leucostigma found only on Sable Island in Nova Scotia, Canada.
+Orgyia leucostigma sablensis is a subspecies of Orgyia leucostigma, the white-marked tussock moth, found only on Sable Island in Nova Scotia, Canada.
 The subspecies was first described by Kenneth Neil in 1979.

 Description

 Physical

 O. l. sablensis shares many common characteristics with its mainland counterpart, O. l. plagiata.
 Males and females of O. l. sablensis share the same antennae, palpi, genitalia and vestiture as O. l. plagiata.
 Males of the subspecies have a rusty brown coloured forewing and have marking similar to that O. l. plagiata but are generally less distinctive.
 The grey colouring found on the median area of O. l. plagiata are generally absent in males on Sable Island, reduced to a small patch of colouring or absent altogether.
 The discal dot for males of the subspecies is obscure and indistinct.
 The undersides of both wings in males are a rusty brown colour, while the upper-sides are a solid rusty brown.
 Females of the subspecies are a very light grey colour, and have small wing pads present.